csicar/Ilias-Autologin/README.md

 Ilias Autologin
 ===============

-This Chrome extension makes using the Ilias-Platform easier by making the login procedure easier.
+This Web extension makes using the Ilias-Platform easier by making the login procedure easier.
+You can use it with Chrome and now also Firefox.

 Installation
 ------------

+### Firefox Add-ons

+You can just install the extension from the [firefox Add-On registry](https://addons.mozilla.org/en-US/firefox/addon/ilias-autologin/)

 ### Chrome-Webstore